 FlutterAliplayer.enableConsoleLog(true);

 // Set the log level.
-The default value is AF_LOG_LEVEL_INFO.
-To troubleshoot issues, you can set the level to AF_LOG_LEVEL_TRACE.
+The default level is AF_LOG_LEVEL_INFO.
+To troubleshoot issues, you can set it to AF_LOG_LEVEL_TRACE.

 /// Set the log level.
-For troubleshooting, set the log level to AF_LOG_LEVEL_TRACE.
+To troubleshoot issues, set the log level to AF_LOG_LEVEL_TRACE.

 FlutterAliplayer.setLogLevel(LogLevel.AF_LOG_LEVEL_INFO);